-This year's lecture will be held at 6 p.m.
+This year's lecture, "Monsters in our Midst: The Sins of Dr. Frankenstein," will be held at 6 p.m.
 Monday, Oct.
-2, in the Saint Louis Room in Busch Student Center.
-Our guest lecturer will be Carl Elliott M.D., Ph.D.
+15, in the Saint Louis Room in Busch Student Center.
+Our guest lecturer will be Christina Bieber Lake, Ph.D.

-The annual Conference on Medicine and Religion will be held April 13-15 at the Union Station Hotel in St. Louis.
+The annual Conference on Medicine and Religion was held April 13-15 at the Union Station Hotel in St. Louis.
 This years conference theme is "Examining the Foundations of Medicine and Religion."

 Jeffrey Bishop, M.D., Ph.D., director of the Albert Gnaegi Center for Health Care Ethics, has been a part of the conference’s organizing board since the conference began.

 “We all think we know something about religion and we all think we know something about medicine; but do they go together," Bishop said.
 "It turns out that the relationship between medicine and religion has deep historical and conceptual roots.”